nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Request help**

 **MSS**

+1. User requests help
+2. JJIMY displays a list of commands

+    Use case ends.

+**Use case: Exit**

+**MSS**

+1. User requests to exit
+2. JJIMY exits

+    Use case ends.

+**Use case: Add a contact**

+**MSS**

+1. User requests to add a contact
+2. JJIMY adds the contact

+**Extensions**

+*1a.
+JIMMY detects duplicate
+ *1a1.
+JIMMY shows an error message
+	Use case ends

+    Use case ends.

+**Use case: List all contacts**

+**MSS**

+1. User requests to list contacts
+2. JJIMY shows a list of contacts

+    Use case ends.

+**Use case: Delete a contact**

+**MSS**

-1. User requests to list persons
+1. User requests to list contacts
-2. AddressBook shows a list of persons
+2. JJIMY shows a list of contacts
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific contact in the list
-4. AddressBook deletes the person
+4. JJIMY deletes the contact

     Use case ends.